act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Failed example 2

-Same link text used for links going to web pages that are similar, but has different information in the content:
+Same link text used for links going to web pages that are similar, but have different information in their content:

 ```html
 <a href="/test-assets/6cbcbe/about/contact.html">Contact us</a>